Our Team Members

 Ashley has over 15 years of experience advising, operating and investing in high growth venture and private equity backed companies.
 Serving in corporate development, finance and legal roles Ashley has supported companies through periods of rapid growth by creating and executing business and capital strategies, negotiating complex transactions, building management teams, and managing transformational events in a company’s lifecycle.
 From 2002 to 2011, Ashley was a member of the senior team at Asurion Corporation, the most successful search fund operating company to date, as the Company’s first in-house counsel and later head of Corporate Development.
 During this time, she led the execution of multiple transformative acquisitions, an equity recapitalization of the company and multiple subsequent leveraged recapitalizations and advised on the Company’s international expansion in Asia, Europe and Latin America.
 More recently, Ashley was Vice President of Transactions and General Counsel at Sunrun, a residential solar company, where she led the project finance and legal teams through the raise of over $500 million in proceeds through equity, debt and project finance transactions and was instrumental in developing the strategy and establishing the infrastructure necessary to support the company’s rapid growth.
 Prior to her operational experience, Ashley was a corporate associate at Venture Law Group in Silicon Valley and Riordan & McKinzie in Los Angeles and served as a law clerk to the Honorable Emilio M. Garza on the Fifth Circuit Court of Appeals.
 Ashley graduated Phi Beta Kappa from UC, Santa Barbara and Order of the Coif from UCLA Law School.

-Ashley is a member of the Board of Directors of HousingWire and is a Board Observer of PEC Safety, EZ Shipper Racks, and Tire Disposal & Recycling (TDR).
+Ashley is a member of the Board of Directors of HousingWire, Paragon Legal Group, and Automotive Business Solutions, and is a Board Observer of Tire Disposal & Recycling (TDR).

-Greg has direct experience with the search fund model having previously managed a funded search where he was responsible for creating and executing the entire strategy of the fund including the search process and investment criteria.
-Greg has worked with growing companies across a variety of industries on business development and capital strategies and he has also served in operational and management positions within the financial services industry.
+Greg has direct experience with the search fund model having previously raised and managed a traditional search fund that focused on opportunities within the financial services industry.
+He has worked with growing companies across a variety of industries on M&A, raising and allocating capital, and business development focused on strategy and growth initiatives.
+Greg has also served in operational and management positions within the financial services industry.

 Greg earned his MBA with distinction from the Kellogg School of Management at Northwestern University and he holds a Bachelor of Science degree in Finance from Lehigh University, where he graduated with High Honors.
 Greg is also a CFA Charterholder.